* Keystone crude deliveries to U.S. cut by 85 pct through Nov

 "There is a shortage of crude oil into the United States.
 Hence the rally in the prices," PVM Oil Associates strategist Tamas Varga said.

 This adds to a picture of falling crude inventories painted by the American Petroleum Institute (API) in its weekly report on Tuesday, with stocks dropping by 6.4 million barrels in the week to Nov.
 17, far above analysts' expectations.

 The latest official U.S. production and inventory data is due on Wednesday.

 "If we see the U.S. Energy Information Administration ... confirming the big draw in crude oil stocks reported by the API last night, I think we will see the market going higher," Varga said.

-Oil has also been supported by an effort led by the Organization of the Petroleum Exporting Countries to end a global supply overhang by restraining output.
+Outside North America, markets have been supported by an effort led by the Organization of the Petroleum Exporting Countries to end a global supply overhang by restraining output.